-- A. The lot or yard areas required for any new building or use shall not include any part of a lot that is required by any other building or use to comply with any requirements of this bylaw. - B. In the opinion of the Planning Board, the project meets the Design Review Standards of Section 560.8. - C. Fifteen percent of the total number of dwelling units must be affordable to low- and moderate-income households as defined in Section 560.7 B, Affordability Standards, Rental or Sales Price. - D. In order to concentrate retail uses in the center of each village, so they can better be supported by pedestrian activity, on Front St. , Booth Hill Rd., Country Waysouth of the Bound Brook in North Scituate, and Gannett Rd. more than 50% of the net floor area of the first floor of a mixed use building shall be occupied by retail uses. - E. All new mixed use buildings must meet the following dimensional requirements:
+- A. The lot or yard areas required for any new building or use shall not include any part of a lot that is required by any other building or use to comply with any requirements of this bylaw. - B. In the opinion of the Planning Board, the project meets the Design Review Standards of Section 560.8. - C. Fifteen percent of the total number of dwelling units must be affordable to low- and moderate-income households as defined in Section 560.7 B, Affordability Standards, Rental or Sales Price. - D. In order to concentrate retail uses in the center of each village, so they can better be supported by pedestrian activity, on Front St. more than 50% of the net floor area of the first floor of a mixed use building shall be occupied by retail uses. - E. All new mixed use buildings must meet the following dimensional requirements: